a-sit-plus/signum/docs/docs/index.md

 ### COSE and JOSE

-The modules _indispensable-josef_ and _indispensable-cosef_ provide data structures to work within JOSE and COSE domains, respectively.
+The modules _Indispensable Josef_ and _Indispensable Cosef_ provide data structures to work within JOSE and COSE domains, respectively.
 Since these are essentially data classes, there's really not much magic to using them.
+The main reason those modules exist, is to keep the core _Indispensable_ module small, so it can be used without pulling in unnecessary functionality.
-The main reason those modules exist, is that they provide mappings to core (_indispensable_) data types, such as `CryptoPublicKey` and are guaranteed to parse and serialize correctly.
+COSE and JOSE data types come with mapping functionality to core (_Indispensable_) data types, such as `CryptoPublicKey` and are guaranteed to parse and serialize correctly.

-#### COSE Parsing (indidpensable-cosef)
+#### COSE Parsing (Indidpensable Cosef)
-For example, deserializing the following `CoseSigned` structure works as expected:
+As a quick self-contained example, deserializing the following `CoseSigned` structure works as expected:
 ```kotlin
 val input = "d28443a10126a10442313154546869732069732074686520636f6e74656e" +
                 "742e58408eb33e4ca31d1c465ab05aac34cc6b23d58fef5c083106c4d25a" +